What to Do in Northern California in December

 A post shared by Exploratorium (@exploratorium) on

 The Illuminate SF Festival of Light comprises 44 eco-friendly light art installations created by local and world renowned light artists.
 Some are illuminated buildings and outdoor sculptures, others are indoor installations.
+A great idea for what to do in Northern California in December!
 More info here.

 Where: Various locations throughout San Francisco